lsc-hubs/rwanda-hub/docs/developer/tutorial-data-management/0-fair-data.md

 ### Data and metadata have a unique persistent identifier

 - A minimal approach to create a unique identifier ([URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)) is to combine a local identifier with a domain.
 For example: <https://data.kalro.org/profiles/aa1-49bc-d11e>
-- In theory, URIs do not need to `resolve` to an actual website, but it is a good practice to provide meaningfulcontent at each uri.
+- In theory, URIs do not need to `resolve` to an actual website, but it is a good practice to provide meaningful content at each uri.
-- Do not use product names and project names inURIs, it is difficult to maintain persistence.
+- Do not use product names and project names in URIs.
+It will be difficult to maintain persistence.
-- Frameworks such as [DOI](https://doi.org) and [ePIC](http://www.pidconsortium.net) offer a identification layer for online resources.
+- Frameworks such as [DOI](https://doi.org), [handle.net](https://handle.net) and [ePIC](http://www.pidconsortium.net) offer a identification layer for online resources.

 :::{.callout-tip}
 For the following datasets, review the uniqueness and persistence of their identifier and the identifier of the data.